Dumaguete City, the Philippines

 “I’m back here in familiar ground,” my father waxed nostalgic in a letter to his “dear Kid,” an endearment for my mother.

 The year was 1961.
 Theirs was a young family.
 Dad’s peripatetic job led him back to Dumaguete and his college haunts in Silliman University, where he had received his Associate in Arts degree almost ten years before.
 Despite the hassles of earning a living on the road, they faithfully corresponded through weekly missives; his were imbued with a romantic remembrance of his collegiate days.
 After all, it was in the acacia-canopied campus that my father would find the two great loves of his life.

-Shortly after his death at 79, my friend Ki took me on a trip that turned into a sentimental journey for my family as we traced my father’s footsteps in Silliman to get (re)acquainted with the young man that we would eventually know as a loving husband and father.
+Shortly after Dad’s death at 79, another son of a Sillimanian, Ki, took me on a trip that turned into a sentimental journey for my family as we traced my father’s footsteps in Silliman to get (re)acquainted with the young man that we would eventually know as a loving husband and father.

 The tawny mountain, the unregarded buttress,

 Will feel the need of a fortress against ideas and against the